 The Construction (Design and Management) Regulations (CDM) are one of the major pieces of health and safety legislation that affects everyone working in the construction industry.
-In the 25 years since they were first introduced the regulations' key approach of managing and designing out risk from inception, through the design, procurement, construction, on-going use, maintenance and demolition has contributed to a significant reduction in the number of accidents on site.
+In the 20 years since they were first introduced the regulations' key approach of managing and designing out risk from inception, through the design, procurement, construction, on-going use, maintenance and demolition has contributed to a significant reduction in the number of accidents on site.

-The principle of the regulation is to integrate the management of health and safety into a core project management team, and allocate responsibility proportionate to the influence each member of the team has over the project.
+Overall the changes attempt to integrate the management of health and safety into the core project management team and make the regulations clearer and simpler to work with.
+Clients and the lead designers see an increase in responsibility proportionate to the influence they have over the project.